wjc-van-es/DataAnalysisWithPythonAndPySpark/doc/da-pyspark-ch06-multidim-data.md

 You often would provide a **reduced schema**, which means you only define a subset of all the available fields.
 PySpark will only read the fields you have defines, which means
 - a further reduction of processing time
-- usually a much simpler subset of the entire datastructure, making the resulting data frame easier to manipulate.
+- usually a much simpler subset of the entire data structure, making the resulting data frame easier to manipulate.

 ### 6.4.1 Using Spark types as the base blocks of a schema
 - all types derive from the `pyspark.sql.types` module, which can be imported as `import pyspark.sql.types as T` where